 I will post our dissent here at KeithHennessey.com soon.
 Doug will do the same at the American Action Forum.
 Around 10 AM Thursday morning, all three documents will be posted on the FCIC website.

-Until then, here is Wall Street Journal op-ed that is online now and will appear in tomorrow’s print edition.
+Until then, here is a Wall Street Journal op-ed that is online now and will appear in tomorrow’s print edition.
 It’s by Mr. Thomas, Dr. Holtz-Eakin, and me, and it is a precis of our dissent.

 If you have been following the Commission’s work, I think you will find that this op-ed and our 3-man dissent differ significantly from the document released by the four Republican appointees in December.
 Please do not assume that you know what Thomas, Holtz-Eakin and I are going to say based on prior press coverage or a reading of that December document.
 This is quite different.